desaisb3/node3-weather-website/README.md

 Weather Application

-To check out this application, go to https://desaisb3-weather-application.herokuapp.com/
+To check out this application on a live server, go to https://desaisb3-weather-application.herokuapp.com/